Backcountry Guides' Favorite Backpacks | Pro Choices and Reviews

 Riki Nakajima (RIKI JAPOW GUIDE)

-While studying abroad in Whistler, Canada, he obtained a CSIA instructor qualification and became the first Japanese person to obtain a CFSA freeski instructor qualification.
-After participating in numerous freeski competitions, he expanded his activities to the backcountry.
-He currently provides guided tours and lessons based at Hoshino Resort Tomamu Ski Resort.
+While studying in Whistler, Canada, he obtained CSIA instructor certification and became the first Japanese person to obtain CFSA freeski instructor certification.
+He has expanded his activities from participating in numerous freeski competitions to backcountry skiing.
+He is currently based at Hoshino Resorts Tomamu Ski Resort, where he provides guiding and lessons.

 https://www.rikijapowguide.com